Welcome to the Stanford Graduate Sustainable Design and Construction Program

 Donald R. Watson Seminar in Construction Engineering and Mgt.
 (CEE258)

-The graduate construction program includes a two-quarter series of weekly seminars with construction industry personnel, owners and others working in areas related to the courses and offering a unique perspective on the industry.
-This required course sequence is offered (graded as a pass/no credit class) to construction students and meets 4:30 - 6:20 p.m. once each week on Wednesday in Autumn in Y2E2 111.
+The graduate construction program includes a two-quarter series of weekly seminars with construction industry personnel, owners and others working in areas related to the courses and offering a unique perspective on the multi-faceted construction industry.
+This required course sequence is offered on a pass/no credit basis ad meets from 4:30 - 5:20 p.m. each Wednesday during autumn quarter in Y2E2 111.
 See the class handout and bulletin board outside Sustainable Design and Construction Program Administrative Office in Y2E2, Room 242, for the list of speakers.

 The Stanford Construction Institute

-The Stanford Construction Institute is the name for a group of owners, contractors and individuals who annually contribute funds to help support the educational program and to provide financial aid to construction engineering and management students.
+The Stanford Construction Institute is a group of construction industry firms and individuals who annually contribute funds and advice to help support our educational program and to provide financial aid to construction engineering and management students.
 These organizations also assist in research activities, provide guest speakers and often employ our students.
 Without their support our educational program would be greatly restricted.
 Membership in the Institute is open to all who wish to support construction education at Stanford.

 Center for Integrated Facility Engineering (CIFE)